 Read each question carefully, including each of the available answers.
 There will be only one best/correct answer.
 Choose the answer that you believe to be most correct and mark your answer sheet carefully.

 Monitor your use of time.
 Allow about one minute per question.
 When you are finished, take the time to review your work and review some of the questions that were difficult for you.

 You must try to answer all of the questions.
 Unanswered questions will be marked as being incorrect.

-Part of the assessment for potential Everett Police Officers is whether they meet the minimum physical agility standards established by the Washington State Criminal Justice Commission.
-Passing the physical agility standards is one criteria to start the Basic Law Enforcement Academy.
+Part of the assessment for potential Everett Police Officers is whether they meet the minimum physical ability standards established by the Washington State Criminal Justice Commission.
+Passing the physical ability standards is one criteria to start the Basic Law Enforcement Academy.

 The Washington State Criminal Justice Commission has provided a series of pointers to help candidates excel at the physical ability portion of their assessment.
 A link to their preparation guide can be found here.